Renaissance Technologies: Medallion Fund

 In 1988, Renaissance established its most profitable fund, the Medallion fund (previously the Limroy Colombian fund), which used an expanded form of Leonard Baum's mathematical models improved by algebraist James Ax to explore correlations from which they could profit.
-Simons and Ax, who were classmates at the Berkeley, started Medallion, which they named after their awards in mathematics.
+Simons and Ax, who were classmates at UC Berkeley, started Medallion, which they named after their awards in mathematics.
 The initial success of the company's models led Simons to base the fund's trades entirely on the models.

 By April 1989, however, peak-to-trough losses had mounted to about 30%.
 Ax claimed to have accounted for such a decline in his models and insisted on continuing to trade.
 Simons wanted to pause and reevaluate; Simons, as majority owner, prevailed, and Ax departed.
 Simons then asked Berkeley professor Elwyn Berlekamp to run Medallion.
 A consultant for Axcom whom Simons had first met at the IDA, Berlekamp had acquired most of Ax's stake in Axcom and became its CEO.
 He worked with Sandor Straus, Jim Simons and another consultant, Henry Laufer, to overhaul Medallion's trading system over the course of six months.
 In 1990, Berlekamp led Medallion to a 55.9% gain, net of fees, and then returned to his duties as a Berkeley professor after selling out to Simons at six times the price for which he had bought his Axcom interests sixteen months earlier.
 Straus then took Berlekamp's place, running Medallion's revamped trading system, which returned 39.4% in 1991, 34% in 1992 and 39.1% in 1993, according to Medallion annual reports.

 The Medallion fund is considered to be one of the most successful hedge funds ever.
 From 1994 through mid-2014, it averaged a 71.8% annual return, before fees.
 The fund has been closed to outside investors since 1993 and is available only to current and past employees and their families.
 The firm bought out the last investor in the Medallion fund in 2005 and the investor community has not seen its returns since then.
 About 100 of Renaissance's some 275 employees are "qualified purchasers", meaning they generally have at least $5 million in assets to invest.
 The remaining are "accredited investors", generally worth at least $1 million.

 By 2000, the computer-driven Medallion fund had an average annual return of 34% after fees from its 1988 inception.
 Simons ran Renaissance until his retirement in late 2009.
 Between January 1993 and April 2005, Medallion only had 17 losing months and out of 49 quarters over the same period, Medallion had only three losing quarters.
 Between 1989-2005 Medallion had only one year showing a loss: 1989.

 During 2020 the Medallion fund surged 76%.